"In Him was life, and the life was the

 MAN SHALL NOT LIVE BY BREAD ALONE.

-Our greatest obstacle to genuine life is our preoccupation with material life.
+obstacle to genuine life is our preoccupation with material life.
 Jesus asked, "Is not

 life more than food and the body more than clothing?
 (Matthew 6:25).
 He said, "Man shall not live